-The Director of Housing and Residence Life is responsible for providing leadership and direction for the Office of Residence Life and creating residential environment consistent with the goals of the University and Division of Student Affairs.
-The Coordinator of Housing Services and Operations is responsible for the comprehensive administration of student housing, which encompasses (a) the process of admitting students to campus housing; (b) the application and assignment process.
-All residence halls are staffed by live-in Residence Hall Coordinators and Residence Apartment Coordinator (RHCs and RAC) and student Resident Assistants and Community Assistants (RAs and CAs) who also reside in the residence halls.
+The Director of Housing and Residence Life is responsible for providing leadership and direction for the Office of Residence Life and creating a residential environment consistent with the goals of the University and Student Affairs and Campus Engagement.
+The Coordinator of Housing Services and Operations is responsible for the comprehensive administration of student housing, which encompasses (a) the process of admitting students to campus housing; and, (b) the application and assignment process.
+All residence halls are staffed by live-in Residence Hall Coordinators (RHCs) and student Resident Assistants and Community Assistants (RAs and CAs) who also reside in the residence halls.
 Each RHC is a full-time professional and is responsible for the overall day-to-day operations and programming for the residential area.
-A substantial portion of the RHCs time is spent planning and coordinating educational, cultural, and social activities, responding to emergencies, counseling, responding to building and maintenance needs, and serving as a resource to the Hall Council, RAs, and residents.
+A substantial portion of the RHC's time is spent planning and coordinating educational, cultural, and social activities, responding to emergencies, counseling, responding to building and maintenance needs, and serving as a resource to the Hall Council, RAs, and residents.